Spitfire1900/xontrib-pygitstatus/README.md

 ## Differences from gitstatus

-PyGitStatus is a fork of [gitstatus](https://github.com/xonsh/xonsh/blob/0.12.5/xonsh/prompt/gitstatus.py) that nearly follows the same logic as the original gitstatus prompt, but with a few differences:
+PyGitStatus is a reimplementation of the [gitstatus](https://github.com/xonsh/xonsh/blob/0.12.5/xonsh/prompt/gitstatus.py) that nearly follows the same logic as the original gitstatus prompt, but with a few differences:

 -   Conflict files are intentionally excluded from pygitstatus.staged.
 -   The pygitstatus prompt will include conflicted files when both are added to the index and the working tree.

+gitstatus uses `git status --porcelain`, which is unable to distinguish between a conflict file and one that was added to both the index and working tree.

 ## Fields